“Treat. Yo. Self.” Aside from Tom Haverford and Donna Meagle on a shopping spree on “Parks and Recreation,” what does the phrase bring to mind?

 Leave your patchwork facial on for about 15 minutes, then rinse with warm water.

 Here’s the part that people either love or loathe about getting a facial: extractions!
 This is when the aesthetician removes blackheads and whiteheads—by hand or with a tool.
-The process tends to hurt a little, but you can do it yourself with this skin care tool, also known as a comedone extractor.
+The process tends to hurt a little, but you can do it yourself with a skin care tool known as a comedone extractor.
 After all, nobody knows your pain threshold better than you.

 One end of the tool is made for pulling out blackheads, and the other, whiteheads (this is noted on the package).
 Sanitize it, and place it on the skin so that the blemish is centered in the appropriate loop.
 Rock the tool from side to side with gentle pressure.
 (Be very careful—apply too much force and you may end up with broken capillaries or scarring.)
 The blackhead or whitehead should dislodge, releasing oil from the pore along with it.
 If any bleeding occurs, just pat the skin with a clean tissue—it should stop within a few moments.